mbreit/dotfiles/README.md

-# Personal dotfiles of Moritz Breit
+# My personal dotfiles

 These are my personal dotfiles.
-Use at your own risk.
+Use them at your own risk.
 They contain configuration for zsh, vim and tmux.
 If you have any questions, contact me.